 Tell Your Senators: Saving democracy is more important than the filibuster

-The For The People Act, the most important fair elections bill in generations, is wildly popular, but it is doomed to fail in the Senate without filibuster reform
+The Freedom to Vote Act (FVA), the most important fair elections bill in generations, is wildly popular, but it will fail in the Senate without filibuster reform

-Number of Senate Democrats who support H.R.
-1 — so far!
+Number of Senate Democrats who support the FVA

 Source: Data for Progress

-More about filibuster reform and the For the For the People Act
+More about filibuster reform and the Freedom to Vote Act

 The filibuster is a procedural rule in the Senate that requires 60 senators to agree to end debate on any bill.
 While the original purpose of the filibuster was to foster deliberation, it has become a weapon for the minority party to stop any bill from receiving a vote.
 Indeed, over the past decade Republicans have used the filibuster to kill extremely popular legislation, even bills with majority support.

-The For The People Act is the most significant fair elections bill in generations.
-It has overwhelming support among Democrats, Independents, and Republicans, and has a near majority support among Senators.
+The Freedom to Vote Act is the most significant fair elections bill in generations.
+It has overwhelming support among Democrats, Independents, and Republicans, and has the support of a majority of Senators.
 Yet, this bill will never even come up for a vote unless we reform the filibuster.
 Mitch McConnell has all but admitted it.

 The filibuster should not stand in the way of saving our democracy.
-Stopping voter suppression, ending the dominance of big money in politics, and banning gerrymander is too imperative.
+Stopping voter suppression, ending the dominance of big money in politics, and banning gerrymander is too important.

 Unsure what to say?
 Expand to see sample messaging.

 My name is [FULL NAME] and I am calling from [CITY/TOWN, STATE].
-I would like to thank [SENATOR’S NAME] for their support for S. 1, the For The People Act, and to ask that they support filibuster reform to pass this bill.
-The For the People Act is the most important democracy bill in generations, and we cannot allow a minority to stop this bill while voting rights are being restricted in states across the country.
+I would like to thank [SENATOR’S NAME] for their support for the Freedom to Vote Act, and to ask that they support fixing the filibuster to pass this bill.
+The Freedom to Vote Act is the most important democracy bill in generations, and we cannot allow a minority to stop this bill while voting rights are being restricted in states across the country.
 This issue is important to me, and I hope [SENATOR] will help reform the filibuster to make sure this bill passes.

 Krysten Sinema (D-AZ)